Count unit cubes to determine the volume of a rectangular prism with this set of 24 task cards.

 How do you find the volume of a rectangular prism?
 Many people automatically want to know the formula to calculate volume.
-When students are first introduced to the concept of volume, they need to first start with understanding the concept.
-Students benefit from understanding that a cube with a side length of 1 unit is called a “unit cube.”
-This is said to have “one cubic unit” of volume, and can be used to measure volume.
-With this resource, students can practice determining the volume of 24 different shapes by counting and multiplying unit cubes.
+When students are first introduced to the concept of volume, they need to first start by understanding the concept.
+Students benefit from understanding that a cube with a side length of 1 unit is called a ‘unit cube’.
+This is said to have ‘one cubic unit’ of volume and can be used to measure volume.
+With this resource, students can practise determining the volume of 24 different shapes by counting and multiplying unit cubes.

 Through this activity, students will determine the volume of a figure that has been packed with unit cubes.